phillc73/resourcer/README.md

 ```

 * Show total amount of resources assigned to a project.
-Leave empty to show all project or search by specific project name.
+Leave empty to show all projects or search by specific project name.
+Capacity velocity is the sum of all resources' assigned capacity to that project.
+Weight velocity is the sum of all resources' assigned weights to that project.
+Total velocity is the sum of the individual products of all resources' assigned capacity and weight to that project.
 Partial matches in search are supported.
 The function is applied in the form of `velocity(project)`

 ```r
 velocity()